Fleck 5600SXT 48,000 Grain Water Softener Review

 • No Wi-Fi or app connectivity for remote monitoring

-• Ongoing salt cost is a permanent running expense (consider a salt-free conditioner like the Springwell SS1 if this is a deal-breaker)
+• Ongoing salt cost is a permanent running expense

 • Takes up considerable floor space — plan ~2 sq ft of utility room real estate

-Performance
+Detailed Performance Analysis

 Out of the box, the 5600SXT's build quality inspires confidence — the control head feels solid, the bypass valve operates with positive detents, and the resin tank has a reassuring heft to it.
-After a straightforward installation (budget one to two hours if you are comfortable with soldering or SharkBite fittings), you program hardness, iron level, and regeneration time into the LCD, and the system takes over from there.
+After a straightforward installation (budget one to two hours if you are comfortable with soldering or SharkBite 1/2-Inch Coupling fittings), you program hardness, iron level, and regeneration time into the LCD, and the system takes over from there.

 Flow rate performance is equally impressive.
 Running a shower, a washing machine, and a kitchen faucet simultaneously produced no perceptible pressure drop — the 27 GPM rated service flow is not marketing fiction for this unit.
 The SXT metered head tracks consumption accurately; in a four-person household averaging 75 gallons per person per day, regeneration kicked in every seven to nine days, consuming roughly 9–11 pounds of salt per cycle — meaningfully less than the older timer-driven models it replaces.